mismamari/HelloCodeSchoolProject/README.md

 # Forking

 To get started, fork this repository to your account and clone it down locally.
-If you want, you can also try do this completely from GitHub!
+If you want, you can also try doing this completely from GitHub!

 # Tasks